 Con: Space wasted on potentially useless sections

 Go Wild: Someday, when your joints have given out and your body’s virility has left you, all you shall have is your memories.
 Make sure each of those memories is recorded in stunning detail with the Adventure Log.
-Made by Tyler Axtell’s Bradley Mountain in cooperation with Word.
+Made by Tyler Axtell’s Bradley Mountain in collaboration with Word.
 Notebooks, these are meant as a keepsake for recalling your excursions into the wilderness as well as your exploits in the concrete jungle.
 Big enough for lots of notes, yet small enough for your back pocket.

 Small PostalCO Notebook